Amazon SEO: How to optimize your listing for optimal Amazon ranking

 What is an Amazon listing?

 An example: You as a seller trade backpacks on Amazon and offer the Speed Lite 12 by Deuter.
 Then the brand owner edits the listing, while you simply add your offer to the already existing product page using the EAN.
 All offers for the same product are therefore listed under the same product page.
 The individual sellers then compete for the win of the yellow shopping cart field, the so-called Buy Box.
-Sellers therefore have no influence on the ranking within the search results – and often have to settle for a poorly optimized listing.
+Sellers have no influence on the ranking within the search results – and often have to settle for a poorly optimized listing.

 SEO optimization for Amazon sellers: How does ranking work on Amazon?